-Oil/coolant are widely used in many engineering processes including; milling, drilling, on lathes, CNC machines etc and are commonly known as Metalworking Fluids (MWFs).
+Oil / coolant are widely used in oil mist extraction and many engineering processes including; milling, drilling, on lathes, CNC machines etc and are commonly known as Metalworking Fluids (MWFs).

-HSE has a comprehensive guide providing good practical advice on how to maintain and control exposure to MWFs to prevent ill health in workshops - https://www.ukla.org.uk/wp-content/uploads/UKLA-HSE-Good-Practice-Guide-for-Safe-Handling-and-Disposal-of-Metalworking-Fluids.pdf.
+HSE has a comprehensive guide providing good practical advice on how to maintain and control exposure to MWFs to prevent ill health in workshop. https://www.ukla.org.uk/wp-content/uploads/UKLA-HSE-Good-Practice-Guide-for-Safe-Handling-and-Disposal-of-Metalworking-Fluids.pdf.

 The eliminated liquid is collected at the bottom of the unit in two plastic containers.
 When one is full just move the hose over (quick release) to the empty container.
 No down time!
 You can check from the outside if the container is full.
 The fluid can normally be reused in the machine.